-Calling tiny tots, groovy grandparents and proud parents – here’s six free Melbourne activities to enjoy with the whole family.
+Calling tiny tots, groovy grandparents and proud parents – these free and cheap Melbourne activities can be enjoyed with the whole family.

-Kids can get up and close with a whale skeleton, Phar Lap and explore a living rainforest all under the one roof.
-For babies to 5-year-olds, the fun continues in the Children’s Gallery.
-This hand-on exhibition, encourages kids to excavate fossils in the dinosaur dig and discover plants in the greenhouse garden.
-Melbourne Museum is open year round (excluding Christmas Day and Good Friday) and entry is free for kids under 16 years old.
+Kids can get up close with Phar Lap, a giant whale skeleton, and explore a living rainforest all under the one roof.
+The Children’s Gallery is a hands-on exhibition, suitable for babies and kids up to 5 years, where they can excavate fossils and discover plants in the greenhouse garden.
+Melbourne Museum is open year-round (excluding Christmas Day and Good Friday) and entry is free for kids under 16 years old.

 Melbourne Zoo is the perfect place to keep the whole family entertained.
-Have your very own safari adventure with the big cats, elephants and monkeys in the lush African rainforest.
-See the penguins and seals show off their slippery moves in the underwater coves.
-Open every day of the year, children under 16 years of age receive free entry on weekends, school holidays and public holidays.
-Make sure you also head to one of the many daily keeper talks – they’re also free.
+Experience your own safari adventure with the big cats, elephants and monkeys in the lush African rainforest or see the penguins and seals show off their slippery moves in the underwater coves.
+The zoo is open every day of the year, and children under 16 years of age receive free entry on weekends, school holidays and public holidays.
+Make sure you also head to one of the many daily zoo keeper talks – they’re also free.

-Don’t miss the opportunity to discover more about Melbourne’s vibrant Royal Botanic Gardens in the Autumn Discovery Tour.
-Led by an experienced, knowledgeable guide, discover the natural flora and fauna in Melbourne as you peruse rolling landscapes, towering trees and glittering lakes.
+Don’t miss the opportunity to learn more about Melbourne’s vibrant Royal Botanic Gardens during a free guided walk through the gardens.
+Led by an experienced, knowledgeable guide, discover the natural flora and fauna as you peruse rolling landscapes, towering trees and glittering lakes.

 The library has the Lego – you bring the skills.
 Kids can join the Lego Squad at East Melbourne Library on Thursday afternoons (during school terms) and create book trailers, stop motion films, puzzles or whatever they want – lego has no limit!
-For children aged 7-10 on Thursday 2 November from 4pm.
+For children aged 7-10, Thursdays at 4pm until 12 December.